willi-esti/heimdall/docs/03-development-roadmap.md

 - ✅ Proper authentication integration with JWT tokens
 - ✅ Complete Swagger documentation for all endpoints
 - ✅ **Comprehensive test suite with 17 test scenarios covering all endpoints and edge cases**
+- ✅ **Organization deletion workflow with request/approval system**
+- ✅ **Soft deletion with audit trail and access control**
+- ✅ **Self-approval capability for organization owners**

-**Current Status**: ~90% Complete - Core functionality and testing implemented, only invite system remaining!
+**Current Status**: ~95% Complete - Core functionality, testing, and deletion workflow implemented, only invite system remaining!

 ---